JVHallam/kata_kubernetes/README.md

 * Tests:
     * You can now query the ip address, from above, and get a response on port 80

+## E) Create a secret yml:
+* Create a secret using a yml
+    * Have the key be "LOGINNAME"
+    * Set the value to be "ADMIN"
+    * Set the type to opaque
+    * Call it details

+* test:
+    * Get the list of secrets, yours should be there
+    * Describe the details secret - Should see the LOGINNAME key there

 ## E) Setup the environment variables
-* If using the ealen/echo-server image, the env variables will be displayed along with the response
-* Create the secret
-* add the secret to the deployment
+* add the secret to the deployment as an environment variable

-* Also add another environment variable, called "JAKE_TEST" with a value of "Yes"
+* Add another environment variable:
+    * call it "JAKE_TEST"
+    * set the value to "yes"

 * Tests:
-    * Validate that the secret exists, in the list of secrets
-    * Check The secrets in the deployment, via the kubectl commands
+    * Describe the deployment - You should see both are there
     * Check that the secret is an environment variable, from the http endpoint
     * check that the "JAKE_TEST" environment variable is set the response

 ## F) Teardown the setup and the contexts